Did you see a red line in the block of entry processes under the statistics section on the right sidebar of cPanel?

 On the contrary, some are heavily coded, adding a bunch of CSS & JS code to your blog.

-It’s quite interesting that users generally do not use all the features of heavy plugins but are obliged to load all codes.
+It’s interesting that users usually do not use all the features of heavy plugins but are obliged to load all codes.

 Loading heavier codes causes server slowness, entry processes increase or resource scarcity.

 So find out if you are using a heavy one.